Jonowa/PdfSharp.Extensions/README.md

 attributes.Angle = -45;
 height = graphics.DrawText("Text from bottom left to top right.", new XFont("Helvetica", 10), attributes);
 // Note: If angle is not equal to 0 the return value of DrawText is 0!

+attributes = new TextAttributes(XBrushes.Black, new XPoint(20, 100)) {
+    Width = 100,
+    Align = TextAlign.Justify
+};
+height = graphics.DrawText("Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
+Aenean commodo ligula eget dolor.
+Aenean massa.
+Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.", new XFont("Helvetica", 10), attributes);
+// The text will have a width of 100 point with automatic line breaks.
+It also is formatted in justification.
 ```